Who is required to get a fishing permit?

 What are the bait restrictions?

-The use of minnows, frogs, goldfish, or other game fish as bait is not permitted.
+The use of minnows, frogs, goldfish, or other game fish as bait are not permitted.
 The use of any type of attractant or chum is not permitted.
 Corn may not be used as bait.

 What are the "catch and release" policies?